 Terrorist individuals, groups, and narcotics traffickers are listed here, not country specific.
 Transacting with their assets is prohibited.
 If a person is listed as SDN, all their assets are blocked.
 Ownership is defined as 50% or more of direct or indirect ownership in a property.

-OFAC also oversees the following economic sanctions programs:
+Under OFAC Regulations it also oversees the following economic sanctions programs: